open-voice-interoperability/docs-archived/OVN Intellectual Property Policy.md

 contribution process and license terms for the applicable Upstream Project.

 c.
-The TSC may approve the use of an alternative license or licenses for inbound or outbound contributions on an exception basis.
+The TSC (Technical Committee) may approve the use of an alternative license or licenses for inbound or outbound contributions on an exception basis.
 To request an exception, please describe the contribution, the alternative open source license(s), and the justification for using an alternative open source license for the Project.
 License